Professor of Landscape Architecture

-Ethan Carr, Phd, FASLA, is an associate professor of landscape architecture at the University of Massachusetts, Amherst.
+Ethan Carr, Phd, FASLA, is an associate professor of landscape architecture at the University of Massachusetts Amherst and the director of the MLA program.
 He is a landscape historian and preservationist specializing in public landscapes, particularly municipal and national park planning and design.
 He has written two award-winning books,Wilderness by Design (1998) and Mission 66: Modernism and the National Park Dilemma(2007) that describe the twentieth-century history of planning and design in the U.S. national park system as the context for considering its future management.
 In 2008, with partners from the National Park Service and the Cultural Landscape Foundation, Carr co-organized a two-part conference on the history and future of public park design, Designing the Parks, which has resulted in a national park design competition administered by the Van Alen Institute (“Parks for the People,” currently ongoing), and the Designing the Parks initiative for design excellence within the National Park Service.
 Carr is also the volume editor of the forthcoming eighth volume of the Papers of Frederick Law Olmsted, which covers the period of the 1880s, when the Olmsted’s practice developed into the first modern landscape architecture office.